mithatercan/vanilla-js-spa/README.md

 ### - Private Route

-If we want to have a private route then we must declare an private route object like down below.
+If we want to have a private route then we must declare a private route object like down below.
 And add it to our routes that we want to protect.
 If the condition is false then it will redirect us the redirect path.

 ```javascript
 const privateRoute = {